Timeyin parked his car at the restaurant, pulled down the driver-side visor, and checked himself.

 “I’m really not suicidal.”
 Ronke said when Akudo got off the phone.

 “I know, but you should not be alone tonight.”
-Akudo figured she could not give Ronke the silent treatment the entire time.
+Akudo responded, figuring she could not give Ronke the silent treatment the entire time.

 They remained silent as Akudo tidied up the room, before heading to the kitchen.